rcjj98/tp/docs/UserGuide.md

 * Words in `UPPER_CASE` are the parameters to be supplied by the user.<br>
   e.g. in add n/NAME, NAME is a parameter which can be used as add n/John Doe.

-* Items with elipsis (...) after them can be used multiple times including zero times.<br>
+* Items with ellipsis (...) after them can be used multiple times including zero times.<br>
   e.g. <a/ADDRESS>... can be used as   (i.e. 0 times), a/ADDRESS, a/ADDRESS etc.

 * Parameters can be supplied in any order.<br>